-Accordingly, if H.B.
-2256 becomes law, its newly proposed definition of "incidental committee" will likely be challenged.
+Accordingly, if S.B.
+5153 becomes law, its newly proposed definition of "incidental committee" and attendant reporting requirements will likely be challenged.
 Any potential legal action will cost the state a great deal of money defending the case, and will distract the Attorney General's office from meritorious legal work.
 Additionally, it is probable that the state will be forced by the courts to award legal fees to successful plaintiffs.
 Legal fee awards are often expensive, and can cost governments well over one hundred thousand dollars.

-I. H.B.
-2256 creates a new definition of "incidental committee" - with no language concerning such an entity's major purpose - to reach groups that can't be regulated as political committees under current law.
+I. S.B.
+5153 creates a new definition of "incidental committee" - with no language concerning such an entity's major purpose - to reach groups that cannot be regulated as political committees under current law.
 Such a definition is inappropriate and burdensome.

-H.B.
-2256 proposes a new definition of "incidental committee," defined as "any nonprofit organization not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through a political committee."
+S.B.
+5153 proposes a new definition of "incidental committee," defined as "any nonprofit organization not otherwise defined as a political committee but that may incidentally make a contribution or an expenditure in support of, or opposition to, any candidate or any ballot proposition in Washington, directly or through a political committee."3

-As proposed in this bill, if an incidental committee - that as the very name suggests is not primarily engaged in political campaign activity, but may incidentally exercise its speech rights - makes vaguely defined "contributions" or "expenditures" of \$25,000 or more, it must file a statement of organization with the state and subject itself to functionally similar reporting requirements as a political committee - which, by definition, has "the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or any ballot proposition in Washington."
-Essentially, the bill states that any organization that spends \$25,000 on poorly defined activities is a political committee, regardless of the character and scope of its other activities.
-This blurs the distinction between groups that exist for political purposes, and groups that do not, but happen to incidentally engage in political speech.
-Such a distinction is a bedrock principle of First Amendment law.
+As proposed in this bill, if an incidental committee - a group that, as the very name suggests, is not primarily engaged in political campaign activity, but may incidentally exercise its speech rights - makes vaguely defined "contributions" or "expenditures" of \$25,000 or more, it must file a statement of organization with the state and subject itself to functionally similar reporting requirements as a political committee - which, by definition, has "the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or